MG3 (automobile)

-The MG3 is a small car produced by the Chinese automotive company SAIC.
-The first generation, marketed as the MG3 SW, is based on the British made Rover Streetwise, which itself was based on the Rover 25, while the second generation, introduced in 2011 is marketed simply as the MG3.
-It is the most popular Chinese manufactured car currently on sale in the United Kingdom.
+The MG3 is a small car produced by the Chinese automotive company SAIC under the British MG marque.
+The first generation, marketed as the MG3 SW, is based on the British-made Rover Streetwise, which itself was based on the Rover 25, while since the second generation, introduced in 2011 is marketed simply as the MG3.

 First generation (2008)

 The first generation MG3 SW is essentially a rebadged version of the Rover Streetwise, which had ceased production in April 2005 after the bankruptcy of predecessor organisation MG Rover.
 It started production in 2008 at SAIC's Chinese factory in Pukou, Nanjing.
-The MG3 SW is only on sale in China, and cannot be exported by SAIC.
+The MG3 SW was only sold in China, and cannot be exported by SAIC.

 Engines

 Second generation (2011)

 The second-generation MG3 was shown at the 2010 Beijing Auto Show, in the form of the MG Zero concept car.
 The new model uses an all new automotive platform with a wheelbase of 2.5 m, featuring MacPherson strut front suspension and a torsion beam rear axle.
 The development work took place in the United Kingdom, with production initially in China.

 The car went on sale in China in the spring of 2011.
 Engine options at launch consist of a choice of 1.3 (1343 cc) and 1.5 litre (1498 cc), rated at 68 kW and 80 kW respectively, with either a five speed manual transmission, or an Italian AMT transmission called e-shift.